 I’d figured I’d stop letting him treat me that way, but I’d never figured there’d come a time when I didn’t find his reduction masquerading as seduction appealing.

 I felt free, and frightened by that freedom.
 Because not caring enough to stay and fight—feeling drained of all that desire—did not register as a triumph so much as a roaring emptiness.
 A terrible lack of faith there’d ever be anything and anybody else.

-And when I woke today, I wanted to hear more new Aretha–another spiritual mother.
-Online I found an album I’d never heard before–Let Me In Your Life, if you can believe them apples–and as I lay on my clean rug I listed all the debts I had to pay, fears I had to tackle, apologies I had to make.
+And when I woke today, I found an Aretha album I’d never heard before–Let Me In Your Life, if you can believe them apples.
+I listened as I lay on my clean rug, and listed all the debts I had to pay, fears I had to tackle, apologies I had to make.
 All the finish lines I had to cross to fully enter a new stage of life.
 Finally I felt quiet and cool enough to send R love.

 So long as we remain open and self-reckoning, there’s always a new track to be found.